thaliaarchi/cv/README.md

 # Thalia Archibald's CV

-This is my curriculum vitae, viewable at <https://cv.thalia.dev/>.
+This is my curriculum vitæ, viewable at <https://cv.thalia.dev/>.

 I am applying to PhD programs in programming languages and systems software.